Approaches to critical point theory via sequential and parametrized topological complexity: Introduction

 Throughout the following, given a function $F\colon X \to \RR$, we let $F^\lambda:= F^{-1}((-\infty,\lambda])$ denote the corresponding closed sublevel set for each $\lambda \in \RR$.
 The following theorem is our most general result for sequential topological complexities.
 All of the terminology used in these assertions will be made precise below.
-For the moment, we just note that condition (D) mentioned in these statements is a topological generalization of the Palais-Smale condition.
+For the moment, we just note that condition (D) mentioned in these statements is a topological generalization of the Palais-Smale condition and that the sequential analogues of subspace complexities occurring in the following theorem have first been studied by N. Daundkar in \cite{DaundkarGroup}.

 \begin{theorem*}[Theorem \ref{TheoremTCLS}] Let $r \in \NN$ with $r \geq 2$ and let $X$ be a path-connected ANR.
 Let $\varphi\colon X^r \to X^r$ be continuous and homotopic to the identity, let $F\colon X^r \to \RR$ be a Lyapunov function for $\varphi$ which is bounded from below.
 Assume that $F(\Fix \varphi)$ is discrete and that $(\varphi,F)$ satisfies condition (D). \begin{enumerate}[a)] \item For all $\lambda \in \RR$, it holds that